bianvigano/Jukebox/README.md

-# Defeb-MusicBot
+# Jukebox
-Bot using heroku 24/7!
+Bot using glitch 24/7!